Frequently Asked

 - Risk-adjusted comparison: Filter by tier to compare vaults with similar security profiles, then sort by APR.

-Each vault detail page shows the per-vector score decomposition: asset composition, platform security, and governance controls.
-You can see exactly which factors are contributing to or dragging down the composite score.
-This is more useful than the tier alone — two Core-tier vaults may have very different risk profiles (e.g., one scores high on code maturity but low on governance, another the reverse).
+Each vault detail page shows the per-vector score decomposition: asset composition, platform and strategy, control and governance, and history.
+You can see exactly which factors lift or drag the composite score.
+This is more useful than the tier alone.
+Two Core-tier vaults can still have very different risk profiles.
+For example, one may score high on code maturity but low on governance, while another shows the reverse pattern.

 Legal & Disclaimers